nfdi4plants/ARC-specification/ISA-XLSX.md

 `Protocol Description` columns MAY be used to specify the description of the `Protocol` node implemented by the `Process` node.
 Per Annotation Table sheet there MUST be at most one `Protocol Description` column.
 The value MUST be free text.

 `Protocol Uri` columns MAY be used to specify the uri of the `Protocol` node implemented by the `Process` node.
 Per Annotation Table sheet there MUST be at most one `Protocol Uri` column.
-The value MUST be free text.
+The value MUST be either a URI or a file path corresponding to a relevant protocol file location.

 `Protocol Type` columns MAY be used to specify the type of the `Protocol` node implemented by the `Process` node.
 Per Annotation Table sheet there MUST be at most one `Protocol Type` column.
 The value MUST be free text, or an [`Ontology Annotation`](#ontology-annotations).